Classification of Students

 - As per federal financial aid regulations, amnestied courses must still count toward maximum time frame financial aid eligibility.

-Note: The coursework to be amnestied must have been taken at least five years previous to the time of the request.
-Example: a petition for courses taken in the fall semester of 2012 cannot be submitted until the end of the fall semester of 2017.
+Note: The coursework to be amnestied must have been taken at least three years previous to the time of the request.
+Example: a petition for courses taken in the fall semester of 2019 cannot be submitted until the end of the fall semester of 2022.

 A Challenge Exam is a test that a student may take in order to “test out” of a course.